luiscielak/EmpathyTotems/Design-Document.md

 <!-- Features: Software Functions -->
 Functions:
-: &nbws;
+:
-- Input emotion data from a mobile device
+-Input emotion data from a mobile device
-- Store emotion entries for further analysis
+-Store emotion entries for further analysis
-- Send emotion data to Arduino
+-Send emotion data to an Arduino microcontroller
-- Receive emotion data from server
+-Receive emotion data from server
-- Interpret emotion data and convert to empathy rate
+-Interpret emotion data and convert to empathy rate
-- Represent empathy rate by using color, form, shape, and texture
+-Represent empathy rate by using color, form, shape, and texture

 <!-- Diagrams -->
-####  Diagrams:
+####  Diagrams

 Data Flow:
 :